Fluctuations of Cargo Volume, Fleet Supply and Freight Rates

 Bunker Price Fluctuations

-MOL operates a fleet of approximately 840 vessels and it is therefore impossible to ignore the risks related to various incidents that may occur on the high seas.
-In order to prevent accidents, the Company has introduced a variety of measures such as safety standards, a safety management system, comprehensive crew education and training, and establishment of organizations to support safe operations.
+MOL operates a fleet of approximately 800 vessels and cannot ignore the risks of sudden unexpected marine accidents.
+In order to prevent such accidents, we have introduced a variety of measures such as establishing safety standards, a solid safety management structure, comprehensive crew training system, and the Safety Operation Supporting Center.

-Furthermore, MOL has arranged sufficient insurance coverage so that its financial results will not be materially impacted, should the Company or a third party suffer damages in the unlikely event of an MOL-operated vessel being involved in a collision, sinking, fire or other marine incident.
+Additionally, various types of insurance are arranged to provide sufficient funding for any compensation that may be necessary to prevent a major impact on our financial results if we or a related party suffer damages in the unlikely event of an MOL owned vessel being involved in a collision, sinking, fire or other marine incident.

 Group Company Operational Management

-The MOL Group Corporate Principles serve as the basis for setting regulations at MOL Group companies.
 Each Group company submits required reports to MOL in a timely manner in accordance with Group Company Management Regulations.
-After properly ascertaining the financial conditions and business risks, the Company, as a shareholder, requests Group companies obtain permission prior to executing important management matters.
+MOL properly ascertains the financial conditions and business risks of Group companies and as a shareholder, requests them to obtain permission prior to executing important management matters.